Writing is escapism.

 Biography of a nobody Day 2.
 January 2nd 2021

-Well, I got embarrassed about wanting to exercise in front of my partner (with no reason at all) so thought I would do it when she went to bed.
+Well, I got embarrassed about wanting to exercise (with no reason at all) so thought I would do it before I went to bed.
 Which resulted in me not doing any.

 I did, however, do a couple of hours painting and I have been proud of the writing I did yesterday, or the fact I have started doing it again at the least.
 I refuse to re-read as its likely non-sensical procrastination but at least I did it.